How to help when seniors lose their appetite

 7. Experiment with foods at different temperatures

 Some people change their preferences for food temperature.
-Try hot, warm, or cold meals to see what temperature your senior likes most.
+Try hot, warm, or cold meals to see what temperature they like best.

 8. Stimulate appetite with a little alcohol